New study finds vacation rentals spur long-term housing construction

 The study, by a team of researchers led by Ron Bekkerman, chief technology officer of the AI-powered real estate data integration platform Cherre Inc., also suggested reduced regulation of vacation rental homes — called short-term rentals or STRs in the study — can be used to foster housing growth in distressed communities.

-The study’s results were published Wednesday in Harvard Business Review, in an article entitled, “Research: Restricting Airbnb Rentals Reduces Development.”
+The study’s results were published Wednesday in Harvard Business Review, in an article titled, “Research: Restricting Airbnb Rentals Reduces Development.”

 The findings were quickly hailed by Florida’s vacation rental property owners.